Search

 Notes from Rouba

-• Arabian spice is my blend known in the Middle East as the 7-spice blend.
+• Bharat blend known in the Middle East as also 7-spice blend.
 You can find it at Middle Eastern grocery stores and various supermarkets.

 • If the bowl of your processor is too big for the paste quantity, add ½ a boiled potato.
 This will help better process the onion and herb mixture.